National Storm Surge Risk Maps - Version 3

-To create this map for the US Gulf and East Coasts, the 3DEP and OCM DEMs were resampled to 1 arc-second (about 30 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.
-The combined DEM was smoothed via a neighborhood circle approach with a radius of two grid cells using the focal statistics tool in Esri ArcGIS Platform.
-This minor level of smoothing provides a less noisy map that is easier to interpret, and ultimately a seamless DEM for storm surge inundation mapping.
+To create this map for the US Gulf and East Coasts, the 3DEP and OCM DEMs were resampled to 1/3 arc-second (about 10 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.

 Seamless Mapping Methodology

 The process to create storm surge inundation maps from the existing SLOSH MOM products requires several technical steps.
 First, the usable areas of the SLOSH grids were reduced to ignore spurious data along the grid boundaries.
 The SLOSH basins have considerable overlap to allow for complete storm surge coverage for planning and operations.
 Merging these basins into a seamless product requires specialized technical considerations.
 Since the grid boundaries yield unreliable data, basin overlap was minimized, and the high-resolution and center portions of grids were retained.
 The process used herein leveraged both SLOSH basin building and surge modeling expertise at NHC.
 Second, the maximum water levels in each MOM were merged onto a uniform grid for processing.
 The data were merged onto the NWS National Digital Forecast Database (NDFD) Lambert Conformal projected grid with a horizontal resolution of roughly 625 m (the actual resolution varies by latitude).
 Lastly, the merged MOM grids were processed through Esri ArcGIS to subtract the land elevation and create a seamless raster of inundation.
-It should be noted that the SLOSH MOM storm surge hazard data used to create these maps are constrained by the extent of the SLOSH grids.
+It should be noted that the SLOSH MOM storm surge risk data used to create these maps are constrained by the extent of the SLOSH grids.
 High-quality maps are essential for effective risk communication.